Skip to footer content

 $vbLabelText $csharpLabel

-// Load existing PDF document
+// Load existing PDF and stream it inline to the browser

 var pdfPath = Server.MapPath($"~/Content/PDFs/{fileName}");